Superintendents - Please have your updates turned into the Fair Office by April 1st. Thank you!

 3. No studded tires or tire chains.
 No alterations to tires permitted.
 No bar or terra tires.

-5. Dual wheel trucks are limited to a tire size of 35x10.50.
+5. Dual wheel truck are limited to a tire size of 35x10.50.

 Brakes